 |Current Terms and Rates|| |

 In addition to its savings accounts, Barclays offers a range of term length certificates of deposit (CDs).
 If you’re not familiar with CDs, they’re another kind of savings vehicle.
 However, they’re pretty different from your basic savings account.
-When you open a CD, you place your deposit into the account.
-Once you’ve done that, you cannot touch the account until it reaches maturity.
-Maturity is when the CD term ends, a length of time that you’ve chosen.
+When you open a CD, you place your deposit into the account, agreeing not to touch the money until it the CD matures.
+The amount of time it takes depends on the term length you choose.
 You usually have a range of term length options from twelve months to five years.
-This kind of account ensures that you can’t dip into your precious savings at a whim.
+This kind of account ensures that you can’t dip into your savings on a whim.
 If you do, you face some hefty penalties.

-Barclays CDs range from three to 60 month terms.
-Each CD term length carries its own APY, increasing with the term length with interest always compounded daily.
+Barclays CDs range from twelve to 60-month terms.
+Each CD term length carries its own APY, increasing with the term length.
+Interest compounds daily.
 If you’re unsure which term would suit you best, Barclays provides a CD calculator so you can see how much your original deposit would grow over different time lengths.

 You also have the option to build a CD ladder.
 A CD ladder is a strategy where you open multiple CDs at the same time with various term lengths.
-That way you can have an almost-continuous stream of money.
+As each CD matures, you renew it for the longest term in your ladder.
+That way, you can have some liquidity, and eventually, all of your money will be earning the highest interest rate.
 Some people even roll their earnings into another account to keep the growth going instead of cashing out.
 Barclays can help you plan out your CD ladder.

 When your CD matures, you have a 14-day grace period to withdraw your funds or make changes to your CD.
 To withdraw the funds, you need to contact Barclays in writing or by phone within those 14 days.
 Barclays will be sure to send you a reminder of your CD maturity 30 days before the maturity date.
 If you don’t take any action, the CD will be automatically renewed at the same term length.